-The family calendar year deductible is satisfied when at least one family member has satisfied the individual calendar year deductible and either one of the other covered family members or a combination of the remaining covered individuals of a family satisfy the remaining balance of the family calendar year deductible.
+The family calendar year deductible is satisfied when any combination of covered individuals of a family, taken together, satisfy the family calendar year deductible amount.

 Coinsurance

 If you have additional covered medical expenses after the calendar year deductible is met, the Plan pays a part of these expenses and you pay the rest.
 This cost sharing arrangement is called coinsurance.
 Generally, the Plan pays a higher percentage of covered expenses when you use PPO providers.